Jobs Report, Apple Results Buoy Stocks

 ADVERTISEMENT

+The tech-heavy Nasdaq Composite gained 0.3% in recent trading, outpacing gains in the S&P 500 and Dow Jones Industrial Average, which were both up 0.1%.
+All three indexes are set to end the week higher.

+Apple shares jumped 3.4% after climbing 45% so far in 2017, playing a large role in this year's rally in U.S. stocks.

-Global technology shares mostly moved higher in concert, also supported by upbeat results from Alibaba and other U.S. tech giants earlier this week.
-In Europe, shares of chip-gear firm ASML Holding rose 1.2%, chip maker Infineon Technologies added 1.8% and semiconductor maker STMicroelectronics climbed 2%.
+Global technology shares mostly moved higher in concert, also supported by upbeat results from Alibaba and other U.S.-listed tech giants earlier this week.
+In Europe, shares of chip-gear firm ASML Holding rose 1.3%, chip maker Infineon Technologies added 1.5% and semiconductor maker STMicroelectronics climbed 2.7%.
 In Taiwan, shares of Largan Precision were up 3.6% and Hon Hai Precision Industry gained 0.4%.

 In the U.S., attention turned to the U.S. nonfarm payrolls report, a key indicator of the strength of the economy.
 The report showed a gain of 261,000 jobs in October, a pickup from the prior month, but below the 315,000 jobs expected by economists surveyed by The Wall Street Journal.
 The closely watched wage growth figure showed wages rose 2.4% from a year earlier, a slowdown from the prior month.

-The WSJ Dollar Index, which weighs the U.S. currency against a basket of 16 others, declined 0.1% following the report.
+The WSJ Dollar Index, which weighs the U.S. currency against a basket of 16 others, was flat following the report.
 The yield on the 10-year Treasury note slipped to 2.338%, from 2.347% ahead of the report.
 Yields fall as prices rise.

 On Friday, investors also continued to parse the details of a Republican tax bill and the nomination of Fed governor Jerome Powell to be the next chairman of the central bank.